Data Processing Agreement

 - The terms used in this DPA, such as “Controller”, “Processor”, “Data Subject”, “Special Categories of Personal Data”, “Processing”, “Data Protection Impact Assessment” and “Personal Data Breach”, shall have the meanings as defined in the Data Protection Regulation.

-- “Personal Data” means any information relating to an identified or identifiable person, which Swarmia processes on behalf of the Customer under the Agreement.
+- “Personal Data” means any information relating to an identified or identifiable person, which Swarmia processes on behalf of the Customer or its Affiliates under the Agreement.

 - “Data Protection Regulation” means all applicable laws relating to protection of Personal Data, including without limitation the GDPR and the national laws supplementing the GDPR and the laws implementing EU Directive 2002/58/EC; and